tin6150/bofhbot/DevPlan.rst

 API vs CLI
 ==========

 * Programmatically, getting input data from API provided by Slurm or DRMAA should provide for a more stable input interface.
+But Slurm didn't really have an API I could have used for this purpose (at the time when this bot was being designed).
 * But I want to minimize on requirement needed to run tool, thus handling output from cli tool like "sinfo -RSE" is easier on the user
 * Would be nice if sinfo or qhost can output in machne format like json, xml or even comma- or pipe- delimited.